 Movable property should be taxed at 12% of the higher value between the market value and the cost of the property.
 The original cost is reduced by 40% in the case of assets that are owned for more than six years.
 Use of computers, related equipment, and internet connection service is not considered a fringe benefit.

 Category 3 - Other benefits

 The value of other fringe benefits is the actual cost to the employer of providing the fringe benefit or the market value thereof.
 This category of fringe benefits includes, amongst other items, beneficial loan arrangements, reimbursement of private expenses, discounted goods and services, free or subsidised meals, and gifts.
 Valuation criteria differ according to the type of benefit, with the possibility of a partial or a full exemption in certain cases.

-L.N.
-205 of 2017 has introduced clarifications in terms of which certain items are not deemed to constitute a benefit, for instance, an exemption on cost of travel now includes relocation costs and costs of the journey between shifts or periods of work.
-In addition, a new exemption for health related costs (including costs of medical exams, preventive medical care for work-related risks and work related counselling) has been introduced.
+Certain items are not deemed to constitute a benefit, for instance, exemptions on cost of travel (including relocation costs and costs of the journey between shifts or periods of work) and exemptions for health-related costs (including costs of medical exams, preventive medical care for work-related risks, and work-related counselling).

 The benchmark interest rate with reference to beneficial loan arrangements is 6.5% per annum.

 In the case of share option schemes, a share option becomes taxable when the option is exercised.
 In this respect, the taxable value of the said share option would be equivalent to the full excess of the price that the shares would realise on the open market, on the date when the benefit is provided, above the price actually paid for those same shares.
 The taxable value should be taxed separately from the other chargeable income and subject to a flat rate of 15%.